arne-fuchs/iota-jammer/README.md

 #### Usage:
 "tag YOUR9TAG"

+## message :
+Specifiys which message should be used for the transactions.
+Default tag is the link to this project.

+#### Usage:
+"message yourMessage"

+## reconnect :
+Specifiys after how many transactions the program should reconnect to the node.

+#### Usage:
+"reconnect 10"

 ## threads :
 Specifiys how many threads should be initialized for each node.
 Pc is able to lag if there are many threads with local proof of work enabled.